 The City has been strategic in leveraging funds from Federal and State agencies.
-The City worked collaboratively with the Federal Emergency Management Agency (FEMA), the U.S. Department of Housing and Urban Development (HUD), the Massachusetts Executive Office of Energy and Environmental Affairs (EEA), and the Massachusetts Emergency Management Agency (MEMA), and the Massachusetts School Building Authority (MSBA) to maximize revenues for schools, facilities, and infrastructure improvements.
+The City worked collaboratively with the Federal Emergency Management Agency (FEMA), the U.S. Department of Housing and Urban Development (HUD), the Massachusetts Executive Office of Energy and Environmental Affairs (EEA), the Massachusetts Emergency Management Agency (MEMA), and the Massachusetts School Building Authority (MSBA) to maximize revenues for schools, facilities, and infrastructure improvements.

-In March 2019, the City plans to issue \$34.8 million of debt for its share of cost of City projects.
-By leveraging funds from FEMA, MEMA, EEA, MGM, and MSBA, the City anticipates receiving up to 50.1% of the total estimated costs for the bonded projects from outside sources.
+In March 2019, the City issued \$27.9 million of debt for its share of cost of City projects.
+By leveraging funds from FEMA, MEMA, EEA, MGM, and MSBA, the City will receive 50.1% of the total costs for these bonded projects from outside sources.

 FEMA has committed over \$19.0 million as part of FEMA's improved projects program, aimed at restoring facilities damaged in the 2011 tornado.
 The chart below shows the total project costs and the breakdown between FEMA funding and City contribution with the exception of ECOS.

 The Mass Mutual Foundation granted the Springfield Public School \$150,000 toward the cost of building ECOS; this is reflected in the chart below.
 Debt for these projects was sold in February of 2017.

-Project Outside Funding City Contribution Total Estimated Project Cost 50 East Street Renovation 2,890,464 9,053,120 11,943,584 Raymond Jordan Senior Center 7,608,496 4,391,504 12,000,000 South End Community Center (SECC) 6,000,000 4,292,500 10,292,500 Clifford A. Phaneuf Environmental Center (ECOS) 2,682,303 1,487,689 4,169,991 TOTAL 19,181,263 19,224,813 38,406,075
+Project Outside City Total Estimated Tiojeet Funding Contribution Project Cost 50 East Street Renovation 2,890,464 9,053,120 11,943,584 Raymond Jordan Senior Center 7,608,496 4,391,504 12,000,000 South End Community Center (SECC) 6,000,000 4,292,500 10,292,500 Clifford A. Phaneuf Environmental Center (ECOS) 2,682,303 1,487,689 4,169,991 TOTAL 19,181,263 19,224,813 38,406,075

-The City anticipates an 80% MSBA reimbursement for eligible costs for seven Springfield public schools that have been invited into the MSBA Accelerated Repair Program: the Alfred G. Zanetti Montessori Magnet School, M. Marcus Kiley Middle School, South End Middle School and Balliet Middle School for the replacement of windows and doors and accessibility upgrades, and the Mary Lynch Elementary School and Kensington Avenue International School, and Thomas M. Balliet Elementary School for roof replacement and accessibility upgrades.
-The total estimated project cost for these schools is \$22.5 million.
+The City anticipates an 80% MSBA reimbursement for eligible costs for nine Springfield public schools that have been invited into the MSBA Accelerated Repair Program in recent years: the Alfred G. Zanetti Montessori Magnet School, M. Marcus Kiley Middle School, South End Middle School and Balliet Middle School for the replacement of windows and doors and accessibility upgrades, the Mary Lynch Elementary School, Kensington Avenue International School, Milton Bradley Elementary School, and Thomas M. Balliet Elementary School for roof replacements and accessibility upgrades, and the Springfield High School of Science and Technology for a boiler replacement.
+The total estimated project cost for these schools is \$28.9 million.